chen-bowen/Predicting_Ads_Click_Rate_with_Azure/README.md

 ### Results

-The best model obtained by the automated machine learning experiment is a stack ensemble model of 2 lightGBM trees and 3 xgboost trees, each with different sets of parameters.
+The best model obtained by the automated machine learning experiment is a stack ensemble model of 2 lightGBM, 3 xgboost and 2 logistic regression models, each with different sets of parameters, with a logsitic regression on top as the meta learner.
 Its AUC_weighted metric sits at 0.7116.
 To improve on this performance would require some additional feature engineerings.
 Using additional data does not guarantee better performances.
+Putting the feature engineering steps inside a pipeline with AutoML step will dramatically improve the efficiency of this machine learning solution.
 Specific run details are shown below in the screenshot

 <img src="images/run_details_automl.png">